I know that becoming a pilot requires so much money that many cannot afford, yet there is a way many can succeed in becoming professional pilots.

 But the contract may also include that you will have to work for the airline for the next five years with minimum pay.

-As the airline has funded your flight training course, they must have done that for their own benefit too.
+The airline has funded your flight training course, so they must have done that for their benefit.

-Signing a contract for five years with minimum pay might not be the very best idea after all.
+After all, signing a contract for five years with minimum pay might not be the best idea.

-If you truly desire to become a pilot in an airline, then this path might be the best way to take.
+If you genuinely desire to become a pilot in an airline, then this path might be the best way to take.
+Regardless of your payroll in the airline, you can pretty much live your dream.

-Assuming you want the airline to fund your pilot training, then I suggest you start early.
+Assuming you want the airline to fund your pilot training, I suggest you start early.

 Start as early as possible.